Visa and Immigration Policy: Reform for a System that Works

 - Develop a proactive recruitment and marketing strategy for international students, coordinating relevant federal agencies;

-- Reform employment-based immigration policy, increasing green card and H-1B availability; and
+- Reform employment-based immigration policy, increasing green card and H-1B availability.

 International Students Data And Trends